ccaroon/alexa_weather/doc/flask-ask.md

 It claims to be v0.9.7 (As seen in the `setup.py` file).

 ### Work-A-Round
+NOTE: The command `make flask-ask` will try to perform these steps for you.

 I managed to get Flask-Ask to install by:

 1. Checkout the code from GitHub: `git clone https://github.com/johnwheeler/flask-ask.git`